Tag

 Preheat oven to 350F degrees (325F if you use a convection oven)

-Combine oil, sugar and eggs in a medium bowl.
-Beat with hand mixer at medium speed for 10 minutes.
+Combine oil, sugar, and eggs in a medium bowl.
+Beat with a hand mixer at medium speed for 10 minutes.

 Fold in (in circular, figure 8 motions) crumbled phyllo dough a few pieces at a time until you have used all of the phyllo dough and it is combined and fully incorporated.